Ardeshir Reporter: Life as an active secret agent

-Ardeshir was born in Bombay and he was sent to Britain to study once he became a young man.
-Graduating from Science, Political Studies and History in Britain, he returned to India at the age of 27.
-At the time, as the chair to Iran's Parsi Panchayet, Kay Khosrow Jee Khan Saheb, died, Ardeshir was sent to take over the position.
+Ardeshir Reporter was born in Bombay, son of Edulji Reporter, and was sent to Britain to study once he became a young man.
+After graduating in science, political studies and history in Britain, he returned to India at the age of 27.
+At the time, the chair of Iran's Kay Khosrow Jee Khan Saheb, died, and Reporter was sent to take over the position.

-During his mission in Iran, he was appointed to four different key positions: Political Consultant to Britain Embassy in Iran, chair to Iran's Parsi Panchayet, Representative to Tata Company and Reporter to the Times London.
+During his mission in Iran, he was appointed to four different key positions: Political Consultant to Britain Embassy in Iran, chair to Iran's Parsi Panchayet, Representative to Tata Company and a reporter for Britain's The Times.

 In his handwritten biography, which some parts have been survived, he emphasized that above all his roles, he was committed to oversee Iran's highlighted political trends and report them back to India.

 The forty years he spent in Iran was characterized by the major political transformations of the country, commencing before Naser al-Din Shah Qajar assassination and covering Reza Shah taking over the power through the Coup.
-Ardeshir has highlighted his role across this critical period not as a sheer observer but as an active player.
+Reporter has highlighted his role across this critical period not as a sheer observer but as an active player.
 His name has been reported amongst the main teachers at Tehran School of Law and Political Science next to other prominent figures like Mohammad Ali Foroughi.